Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Performance Insights

-- The Hokies outscore opponents by 24.9 points per game (scoring 81.7 points per game to rank 21st in college basketball while allowing 56.8 per contest to rank 52nd in college basketball) and have a +324 scoring differential overall.
+- The Hokies outscore opponents by 24.9 points per game (scoring 81.7 points per game to rank 21st in college basketball while giving up 56.8 per contest to rank 53rd in college basketball) and have a +324 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.